|University Location||Melbourne, Victoria|

 The Doctor of Physiotherapy draws on the University of Melbourne’s reputation for excellence in teaching and research to inspire and enable students to become outstanding physiotherapists ready to excel as world-class leaders in their chosen field.

-The Melbourne DPT prepares you for the changing roles of the physiotherapist in areas such as chronic disease management, health promotion and prevention, emergency medicine, acute care and private practice.
+The Melbourne DPT will prepare you for the current needs and changing roles of the physiotherapist in areas such as chronic disease management, health promotion and prevention, as well as acute care, rehabilitation, and sports and private practice.
+The program also features advanced theoretical knowledge in areas such as pharmacology, leadership, and management, and includes a student conference.

 1. Completed bachelor’s degree